aura-nw/aura/x/smartaccount/README.md

     - Since the account doesn't have **PubKey** yet, for signature verification, `SA SetPubKey` will set a temporary **PubKey** for this account based on the `public_key` parameter in the message.
     - After successful signature verification, `SA decorator` will remove temporary **PubKey** so that `SA module` can initiate contract with this account later (action remove only needed in DeliveryTx).
 - **SA module**
     - if the message meets all the checks, the module initiates a contract based on its parameters.
-The new contract will be linked to the pre-created account (contract address will be same as account address).
-The module will then set **PubKey** for this account and save it to the `auth` module.
+The new contract will be linked to the pre-generated account (contract address will be same as account address).
+The module will then convert account to type `SmartAccount` and set **PubKey** for it.
+Finnaly, save account to `auth` module.

 </br>

 **Required**
 - valid parameters.
-- The signer must have received the funds, so it can exist on-chain as **BaseAccount** type with an account number, sequence and empty public key.
+- The account must have received the funds, so it can exist on-chain as **BaseAccount** type with an account number, sequence and empty public key before activated.
-- The signer address was not used to initiate any smart contract before.
+- The account address was not used to initiate any smart contract before.
-- In some cases, we also allow reactivation of activated accounts that are not associated to any smart contracts.
+- In some cases, we also allow reactivation of activated accounts that are not linked to any smart contracts.
 - **code_id** must be in whitelist.
 - `actiavte message` is the only message in tx.